Movies Under the Stars! Nearly 50 Chances to Catch an Outdoor Movie This Summer in Raleigh, N.C.

 Garner's Movie Night on the Back Lawn Series

-These free movies on the first Thurs. of each month are shown on the back lawn of the Garner Performing Arts Center.
+These free movies on Thurs. evenings are shown on the back lawn of the Garner Performing Arts Center.
 Bring your blankets and chairs, and pack a picnic or grab food and beer from local vendors on-site.

 Family Movie Nights at Joyner Park